Public API

 Required functions:

-• method_coeffs!(M, ::TimeSuperpositionMethod, borefield, medium, boundary_condition): Compute inplace in M the coefficients corresponding to the heat transfer equations, given the medium, and boundary_condition in use in the system.
+• method_coeffs!(M, ::TimeSuperpositionMethod, options): Compute inplace in M the coefficients corresponding to the heat transfer equations, given options.
 Note that M is only a slice of Nbr (number of branches) rows, provided as a view.

 • method_b!(b, ::TimeSuperpositionMethod, borefield, medium, step): Compute inplace in b the independent terms corresponding to the heat transfer equations, given the medium, at the given time step step.
 Note that b is only a vector of length Nbr (number of branches) rows, provided as a view.